myDevicesIoT/cayenne-docs/docs/GETTINGSTARTED.md

    On most Arduino boards, you will need to connect an Ethernet or Wi-Fi shield in order to connect your board to the Internet.
 Verify that you have [a shield supported by Cayenne](#supported-hardware-microcontrollers-using-arduino-ethernet-wifi-shield) installed and working.

-   *TIP: Double check that the board connection #include in your sketch file is correct for the shield that you are using.
-The Cayenne sketch file examples assume that you have a W5100 connected.
-If this line does not match your connection, your board will fail to connect to Cayenne.*
+   *TIP: Double check that the Cayenne MQTT include appears in your sketch file.
+If this line is not present, your board will fail to connect to Cayenne.*

    ```
-   #include <CayenneEthernet.h>
+   #include <CayenneMQTTEthernet.h>

    ```
    <br/>